 - Great for watching videos on a smartphone.

 - Great for making short or longer videos.

 - The vertical aspect ratio is not for everyone.

-If you are looking for something that is far more educational than any other video streaming platform, the Open Video Project is something that you need to look in.
-This project was launched back in 1998, and works as a digital library that contains about 195 video segments.
-The Open Video Project serves as repository of digitized videos, and contains so many documentaries, educational, as well as history related videos.
+If you are looking for something that is far more educational than any other video streaming platform, the Open Video Project is something that you need to look into.
+This project was launched back in 1998 and works as a digital library that contains about 195 video segments.
+The Open Video Project serves as a repository of digitized videos and contains so many documentaries, educational, as well as history-related videos.

 - Great for educational videos.

 - Completely free.